Exchange Programmes and Networks

 The first round of applications is arranged through the exchange application system (Mobility-Online) of the University of Tampere.
 Please note: the ISEP programme is a single application target!
 For more detailed instructions, please see the application announcement.
 The application must include a study plan for at least two separate universities.
 The university will make the decisions on the students named for ISEP exchange during November, and all applicants will be notified of the results by e-mail by the end of month.
 The selections are made by the university’s director of study services by proposal of the Centre for International Education.

-The students named by the University of Tampere for ISEP exchange prepare the actual application for the ISEP programme via ISEP’s own electronic application form.
-The University of Tampere ISEP coordinator will provide application instructions to those selected for the exchange programme.
+The students named by Tampere University for ISEP exchange prepare the actual application for the ISEP programme via ISEP’s own electronic application form.
+The Tampere University ISEP coordinator will provide application instructions to those selected for the exchange programme.
 In the application, the candidate must list his/her preferred locations (the recommended number is no less than 4 and no more than 10) from among the universities available during the application round in question.
 The available universities will be published on the ISEP website before the autumn and spring application periods.

 The ISEP Office will place the applicants to one of their preferred locations.
 The final approval decision will be made by the receiving university.

 Due to its nature, the ISEP programme is best suited to applicants who are fine with multiple target locations.
 The ISEP finds a position for 95 % of students who apply for the United States, 95 % of whom are approved by the target universities.
 Please note!
-The ISEP programme includes highly sought-after locations to which admission can be extremely difficult.
+The ISEP programme includes highly sought-after locations to which admission can be extremely difficult (please see Chances of Placement in the ISEP portal).

 Language proficiency requirements